scyth3-c/rwnio-chatroom/README.md

 # ./bin/rwnio username secret_seed
 or
-#./bin/rwnio  secret          (yotu nick is default,change it in the menu)
+#./bin/rwnio  secret          (your nick is default,change it in the menu)
 or
 # ./bin/rwnio                 (your nick is default, change it in the menu)